Ethel Major: Life

 Ethel Lillie Brown was the daughter of a Lincolnshire gamekeeper on the estate of Sir Henry Hawley.
 The Hawleys had inherited the estate, known as Tumby or Tumby Lawns, from Sir Joseph Paxton.
 The Browns lived in a modest lodge house on the estate.
 Ethel had three brothers.
 She left school at the then standard age of 14 and found work as a dressmaker.
 She fell pregnant in 1914 and gave birth to Auriol in 1915 (out of wedlock).
 The family decided to raise Auriol as Ethel's little sister rather than her child.

 In 1918 she met Arthur Major, who had been invalided out of service in the First World War.
 She married Arthur on 1 June 1918 and after several years living with her parents in 1929 they moved to a Council house in nearby Kirkby-on-Bain, a small village in east Lincolnshire, where Arthur worked as a truck driver for Kirkby gravel pit.
 Lawrence Major, her son by Arthur, was born in 1920.

-However, Arthur heard rumours that Auriol was Ethel's daughter, not her sister.
-Ethel confirmed this and the marriage quickly deteriorated.
-Ethel went home to sleep at her parents' house every night.
+However, in 1932, Arthur heard rumours that Auriol was Ethel's daughter, not her sister.
+Ethel confirmed this and the marriage deteriorated.
+Ethel went home to sleep at her father's house every night.